-We have read the prospectus of Maple Leaf Short Duration 2012 Flow-Through Limited Partnership (the Limited Partnership) dated $\bullet$ , 2012 relating to the issue and sale of National Class Units and Québec Class Units.
+We have read the prospectus of Maple Leaf Short Duration 2012 Flow-Through Limited Partnership (the Limited Partnership) dated May 29, 2012 relating to the issue and sale of National Class Units and Québec Class Units.
 We have complied with Canadian generally accepted auditing standards for an auditor's involvement with offering documents.

-We consent to the use in the above-mentioned prospectus of our report to the directors of Maple Leaf Short Duration 2012 Flow-Through Management Corp. in its capacity as general partner of the Limited Partnership on the balance sheet of the National Class as at $\bullet$ , 2012 and the balance sheet of the Québec Class as at $\bullet$ , 2012.
+We consent to the use in the above-mentioned prospectus of our report to the directors of Maple Leaf Short Duration 2012 Flow-Through Management Corp. in its capacity as general partner of the Limited Partnership on the balance sheet of the National Class as at May 25, 2012 and the balance sheet of the Québec Class as at May 25, 2012.

-Vancouver, British Columbia •, 2012
+(signed) PricewaterhouseCoopers LLP Vancouver, British Columbia May 29, 2012